Nature’s splendor inspires gratitude and kindness in the Hawaiian Islands.

 Lanai — The Private Isle

 Previously known as the “Pineapple Isle” for its former Dole plantations, Lanai now harvests much-sought-after seclusion for discerning travelers.
-There is plenty of adventure to be found here as well, from diving along lava formations and spotting spinner dolphins in Hulopoe Bay to an optional four-wheeling excursion over rugged backroads and hiking challenging trails with breathtaking pay-offs or go sailing on a catamaran.
+There is plenty of adventure to be found here as well, from snorkeling along lava formations and spotting spinner dolphins in Hulopoe Bay to an optional four-wheeling excursion over rugged backroads and hiking challenging trails with breathtaking pay-offs or go sailing on a catamaran.
 Kaunolu Village, located on Lanai’s southern tip, comprises the largest surviving ruins of a prehistoric Hawaiian village; designated a National Historic Landmark, the site includes the remains of a sacred heiau (temple), petroglyphs, and a 60-foot-high cliff from which ancient warriors would dive to demonstrate their bravery.

 Consider these upcoming voyages: